JudgeResearchEcosystem/execution_details/example_json_and_exec_details.md

-# Example JSON And Exeution Details
+# Example JSON Object And Exeution Details

-This should make it clear how to interpret the JSON.
+This should make it clear how to interpret the JSON object we send to your API.
+Alternatively, you may be looking at CSVs in a Dropbox folder, where each column name is a key in the JSON object, and each row is a new instance.

 In our experience, an efficient workflow for people setting up for the first time is to read through these examples and then have a follow-up conversation to confirm interpretation & recollection of the below

 ### High Level Goals